brandonmarshal/lsx-demo-theme/logs/week53/logs-week53-day3.md

 -   2.50 hrs - Cleaned up the Linear project ahead of Spec Kit planning by reviewing 20 stale issues, closing 17 as Done and cancelling 3 superseded items, leaving a much cleaner backlog focused on active delivery, fixes, dependencies, and release QA.
 -   1.50 hrs - Reviewed and restructured the Linear project milestones using Spec Kit planning, mapped all 39 open issues into a new 6-milestone release plan, excluded out-of-scope bugs/tooling, and prepared the project for Linear re-planning and the first Services Family spec
+-   3.10 hrs - Executed the Linear re-planning, then wrote full spec→clarify→plan→tasks cycles for all 7 release batches (discovering and tracking 25 previously-missing pages/issues along the way), completing 100% of the planning with zero implementation started.

 ## Notes